mstephen77/mstephen77/README.md

-👋 Hi, I'm **Stephen Dewanto**, a passionate IT professional with a strong focus on security, scalability, and innovation.
+👋 Hi, I'm **Stephen Dewanto**, a passionate, results-driven IT professional with a strong focus on security, scalability, and innovation.

 ### 🎓 Education
 - **Master of Science (M.Sc.)** in Computer Science